polygamma/aurman/README.md

   - distinction between explicitly and implicitly installed packages
   - let the user see and edit all needed PKGBUILDs before any of the building of AUR packages starts
   - fetching of needed pgp keys for package building
+  - pacman --search for repo and aur packages

 ## Screenshots